The iCons Teaching Fellowship brings new talented and motivated instructors into the Integrated Concentration in STEM (iCons) Program.

 - Lena Fletcher, Senior Lecturer in Environmental Conservation and former iCons 1 instructor

-iCons Program: The iCons program’s mission is to produce a diverse generation of leaders in science and technology with the attitudes, knowledge, and skills needed to solve the inherently multi-faceted problems facing our world – problems like developing clean energy, curing disease, and responding to climate change.
+iCons Program: The iCons program’s mission is to produce a diverse generation of leaders in science, technology, and business with the attitudes, knowledge, and skills needed to solve the inherently multi-faceted problems facing our world – problems like developing clean energy, curing disease, and responding to climate change.
 The 20-credit iCons certificate program consists of one course per year over three years plus an honors-level thesis or project.
 Building on the disciplinary strength of each student’s major, iCons projects at all levels involve collaborative student teams working on case studies, laboratory experiments, and research – all fostering cross-disciplinary communication and integrative problem-solving skills.
 The program trains students from 30+ majors in science, technology, engineering, and mathematics (STEM) at UMass, and has recently started accepting students from the Isenberg School of Management to work along with STEM students.

 Pioneering Curriculum and Pedagogy: The iCons curriculum focuses on real-world problems identified by the students as important and relevant.
 In that way, the curriculum remains fresh and engaging for students and faculty alike.
 The iCons pedagogy – the “special sauce” of iCons – involves student-driven inquiry wherever that leads, building leadership skills in our students.
 To accomplish this, we trade the "sage on the stage" approach for the "guide on the side" style of instruction.
 All iCons instructors participate in training on student-driven learning, autonomy-supportive classroom management, and inclusive teaching methods.